evagabriela/WDI/curriculum/week-02/02-functions/README.md

-This is all easy enough to write out, but because Matt Damon has been in so many movies where he needs to be rescued this code is going to get pretty lengthy!
+This is all easy enough to write out, but because Matt Damon has been in so many movies where he needs to be rescued, this code is going to get pretty lengthy!

 Let’s try to keep our code from getting out of hand by using a function.